liabru/jquery-repeat/README.md

 Every selected element is then cloned `n` times and inserted into to their respective parent(s) after the last element in the selection, or `target` if specified

-Returns: the newly generated clones (in case you need to bind them or something)
+Returns: the newly generated clones (for example, if you need to bind them)

 ## Example ##